filiphric/how-to-steal-ai-job/slides.md

 <!--
 - it just didn’t happen the way I imagined it would
 - and I wasn’t alone
+  - my friends over at my previous job got laid off,
+  - I read about layoffs practically every day
   - there were thousands of engineers and testers being laid off
 - it wasn’t that some AI robot was put in my chair and filled in my position
-- I needed to start paying attention
+- I needed to start paying attention, because this thing is real
 - and I suggest you start paying attention too if you haven’t already,
   - because although I’m standing here being in this unique position, I can tell you, my story isn’t unique
 - and I’m not saying this because I want you to be scared